 Is my employer required to offer domestic partner health insurance?

-No, your employer does not have offer domestic partner health insurance, even if it offers health insurance benefits to married spouses.
+No, your employer does not have to offer domestic partner health insurance.
+Even if it offers health insurance benefits to married spouses.
 The exception to this is in places where it is against the law not to.

 In the past, employers who did offer domestic partner insurance benefits often did it for the sake of employees in same-sex relationships.
 After the U.S. Supreme Court legalized same-sex marriage across the country, some insurance companies and employers who previously offered it decided to cut domestic partner health insurance benefits.
 Large employers with more than 10,000 employees were the most likely to continue domestic partner benefits.